RossBrownPhD/Capstone_1_Final_-Submission/README.md

 #### The final paper, a Google Doc, labeled B_Capstone_Final_Report

 #### The slide deck, labeled C_Capstone_Presentation
-> This is an autorun PowerPoint with narration and timing.
-The narration is rough, technical difficulties kept from saving the smooth one.
-It will be replaced at a future date.
+> This is an mp4 of PowerPoint with narration and timing.

 #### A folder labeled D_Intermediate_Submissions that includes
 > Initial Project Ideas